mariobkp/capstone_1/README.md

 In initially looking at the data, a few columns were irrelevant (too many null values, no explanatory power, redundant), but of the useful columns they were surprisingly whole.
 There were a few misplaced decimals and spelling errors to correct, but very few null values that were dropped.

+Start off exploratory data analysis by looking at the usual suspects, df.shape, df.info, df.describe, to get a feel for the columns and data.
+A few columns were irrelevant (too many null values, no explanatory power, redundant), but of the useful columns they were surprisingly whole.
+There were also few misplaced decimals and spelling errors to correct, but very few null values that were dropped.

+At this point I start removing any excess columns (for example there was an unnamed column, and also a column that was just the lower case version of another column).
+It also starts becoming apparent which columns are going to be central to the analysis.

 I considered the columns in roughly two groups: quality measures and bean metadata (including origin/farm)).

 ### The quality measures: